Radim Vrbata: Playing career

 On 21 February 2012, Vrbata scored two goals in a 5–4 shootout victory over the Los Angeles Kings.
 His second goal gave him 30 on the season, a career high.
 He would finish the 2011–12 season with a career-high 35 goals in which he led the entire NHL in game-winners, with 12.

 On 2 July 2014, Vrbata signed as an unrestricted free agent to a two-year, $10 million contract with the Vancouver Canucks.
 Vrbata stated the opportunity to play with the Sedin twins was a large factor in his decision.
 In his first season in Vancouver, 2014–15, Vrbata enjoyed a career year, finishing the regular season with 63 points in 79 games, besting his previous 62-point career-high season in 2011–12.
 He also led the Canucks in goals with 31, his second-highest single-season total behind the 35 he scored in 2011–12, and was selected to play in the All-Star Game, where for Team Foligno he scored the opening goal of the game and registered an assist in a 17–12 loss to Team Toews.

 In the final year of his contract with the Canucks, Vrbata endured a disappointing 2015–16 season, producing just 27 points in his lowest offensive totals since 2009.
 As a free agent in the following off-season, Vrbata opted to return for a third stint with the Arizona Coyotes, agreeing to a one-year, $1 million bonus-laden contract on 16 August 2016.

 During the 2016–17 season, on 25 November 2016, Vrbata became the NHL's all-time leader in shootout goals.
 In his return to Arizona, Vrbata led the club with 20 goals and 55 points in 81 games.

 As a free agent from the rebuilding Coyotes, Vrbata signed a one-year, $2.5 million bonus-laden contract with the Florida Panthers on 1 July 2017.

 On 7 April 2018, Vrbata announced his retirement from professional hockey after 16 seasons.

 Personal life

-Vrbata is from the same city as former Chicago Blackhawks teammate Martin Havlát, Mladá Boleslav.
 Vrbata's brother David is also a professional hockey player.
+Vrbata’s son, Krystof, plays for the Czechia U17 team, BK Mlada Boleslav.

+In October 2016, Vrbara co-founded Bez frází, a website where Czech athletes can publish personal essays and articles (similar to The Players' Tribune), in both Czech and English language editions.